 Hi, my name is Scott and I am a WiFi junkie.

 I have been in the WiFi game since late 2006 and have never looked back.
-Starting out in hospitality and large resort deployments, then moving on to educational WiFi services (both k-12 and higher ed.) with lots of high density implementations, and for the past four years have been focusing on industrial, manufacturing and warehouse analysis, designs and installations.
+Starting out in hospitality and large resort deployments, then moving on to educational WiFi services (both k-12 and higher ed.) with lots of high density implementations, and for the past six years have been focusing on industrial, manufacturing and warehouse analysis, designs and installations.

 These days I get to visit and work in all kinds of amazing places like oil refineries, paper mills, waste water treatment facilities, and even industrial ceramics site.
 Some places are continuous and batch processes, and some are discrete manufacturing.
 Each one has provided unique challenges that took serious analysis, imagination and creativity to overcome.